-Canon 1300D versus Olympus E-M10
+Canon 1300D vs Olympus E-M10

 The Canon EOS 1300D (called Canon T6 in some regions) and the Olympus OM-D E-M10 are two digital cameras that were revealed to the public, respectively, in March 2016 and January 2014.
 The 1300D is a DSLR, while the E-M10 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (1300D) and a Four Thirds (E-M10) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Olympus provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Olympus E-M10